-As at December 31, 2023, \$12.0 million of the non-capital losses carryforwards are from Colombia (\$9.8 million from 2022).
+As at December 31, 2024, \$2.9 million of the non-capital losses carryforwards are from Colombia (\$12.0 million from 2023).
 As a result of the 2016 Colombian Tax Reform, Colombian losses can be carried forward for a period of 12 years, and not indefinitely as under the previous tax regime.
 There is a grandfathering rule for losses incurred prior to 2017, which may continue to be carried forward indefinitely.
-Colombian losses of \$3.8 million can be carried forward indefinitely and \$8.2 million are entitled to a carryforward period of 12 years. \$20.1 million of the non-capital loss carry forwards as at December 31, 2023 are from Canada (\$9.2 million from 2022).
-These losses expire between 2038 and 2042.
+The existing Colombian losses expire between 2034 and 2036.
+As at December 31, 2024, \$31.7 million of the non-capital loss carry forwards are from Canada (\$20.1 million from 2023).
+These losses expire between 2038 and 2043.
 The capital loss carryforward presented above are all from Canada and have no expiry.
 The other deductible temporary differences presented above do not expire under current tax legislation.
 Deferred tax assets have not been recognized in respect of these items because it is not probable that future taxable profit will be available against which the group can utilize the benefits therefrom.

-Notes to the Consolidated Financial Statements For the years ended December 31, 2023 and 2022
+Notes to the Consolidated Financial Statements For the years ended December 31, 2024 and 2023